amsrocha2020/playwright-project/README.md

 - **`playwright.config.ts`**: Configuration file for Playwright.
 - **`.eslintrc.js`**: Configuration file for ESLint.
 - **`.prettierrc`**: Configuration file for Prettier.
+- **`tsconfig.json`**: TypeScript configuration file with compiler options.

 ## Writing Tests

-Tests are written using Playwright's API.
+Tests are written using Playwright's API and TypeScript.
 Below is a basic example of a test:

 ```typescript
 import { test, expect } from '@playwright/test';